Andrew Siciliano: Professional career

 Following his academic career, Siciliano accepted a dual anchor/reporter role at WMAQ-670 AM in Chicago, Illinois.
-By 1999, Siciliano was hosting the Chicago Bears's post game talk show for the now-defunct WMAQ.
-During his tenure at WMAQ, Siciliano was honored with multiple awards, including two AIR awards for Best Sports Reporter and Best Anchor.
+By 1999, he was hosting the Chicago Bears's postgame talk show for the now-defunct WMAQ.
+During his tenure at WMAQ, he was honored with multiple awards, including two AIR awards for Best Sports Reporter and Best Anchor.

 In 2000, Siciliano moved to Los Angeles to join Fox Sports Radio.
 He served as co-host of The Tony Bruno Morning Extravaganza, along with various fill-in anchor roles.
 He later moved to hosting the weeknight program Game Time Live, with Krystal Fernandez.
-While with FSR, Siciliano served as the lead play by play announcer for the Las Vegas Gladiators of the Arena Football League.
+While with FSR, he served as the lead play by play announcer for the Las Vegas Gladiators of the Arena Football League.
 In 2006, Siciliano moved from the Gladiators to the Los Angeles Avengers in order to work closer to home.
 In January 2011, Siciliano was replaced by Max Kellerman at ESPN affiliate 710 AM (KSPN), where he had been hosting LA Sports Live with co-host Mychal Thompson.

+Siciliano did St. Louis Rams preseason games as a play-by-play announcer, along with former Rams Pro Bowler Torry Holt and Hall of Famer Marshall Faulk locally in St. Louis on KTVI-TV Fox 2.
+Holt and Faulk served as color commentators for the broadcasts, and the two were joined by Siciliano, who handled the play-by-play duties.
+He continued in the same role after the team's return to Los Angeles.

 From its inception in 2005 to 2023, he was the sole host of NFL Sunday Ticket Red Zone, airing on DirecTV's Red Zone Channel.
-He also serves as a host for NFL Total Access on the NFL Network.
+He also served as a host for NFL Total Access on the NFL Network.
+On April 4, 2024 it was announced that NFL Network were making staff cuts and Siciliano along with three other NFL Network employees were being laid off from their jobs with the channel.

-Siciliano has done St. Louis Rams preseason games as a play-by-play announcer, along with former Rams Pro Bowler Torry Holt and Hall of Famer Marshall Faulk locally in St. Louis on KTVI-TV Fox 2.
-Holt and Faulk served as color commentators for the broadcasts, and the two are joined by Siciliano, who handles the play-by-play duties.

-Upon the Rams return to Los Angeles, Torry Holt was replaced with Pro Football Hall of Famers Marshall Faulk and Eric Dickerson with games broadcast locally on KCBS-TV channel 2.
-In 2017, Daniel Jeremiah replaced Dickerson.
+Siciliano has also hosted coverage of the Olympic Games in 2014 and 2016 for NBC Sports's coverage, mainly for the Gold Zone show, which features a whiparound format equivalent to that of Red Zone.
+He returned for the 2024 Summer Olympics, this time in partnership with Scott Hanson, his former in-house 'rival' on NFL RedZone.

+For the 2023 season, Siciliano became a regular play-by-play announcer for the Big Ten Football on NBC.

+On September 5, 2024, Siciliano was officially named the new play-by-play announcer for the Cleveland Browns Radio Network, after longtime announcer and WKYC sports director Jim Donovan was forced to retire from both positions due to an aggressive recurrence of leukemia.
+He had previously called three games for the team in the 2023 season as Donovan underwent treatment.